twizzler-operating-system/twizzler-web/content/pages/about.md

 # About
 ## What is Twizzler?
 Twizzler is a new operating system.
 It was designed by the Center for Research in Storage Systems, primarily by Daniel Bittman, Peter Alvaro, and Ethan L. Miller.
-It's design is centered around a "data-centric model", that is to say, a model in which the persistent data that applications access is the "primary citizen" instead of a process, as is common in other operating systems.
+Its design is centered around a "data-centric model", that is to say, a model in which the persistent data that applications access is the "primary citizen" instead of a process, as is common in other operating systems.
 Concretely, this translates to programs operating on persistent and shared data with memory semantics without the added